ryanallen/articles/markdown/UXPin/app-design-process.md

 Problem Definition Restated:
 *To enable users to become more aware of themselves in an effort to reduce their stress.*

-Some of the common ideas I found in the interviews I conducted were:
+Some of the common ideas I found in the interviews I conducted had a common solution.
+The solution had many names from mindfulness to prayer, but I found that there were commonalities between them which you are free to discover yourself in a sampling of interviews I did with a psychologist, neurogenic yoga creator and instructor, a psychic, a polymath and a religious expert.

-1. Honestly analyze your self to learn your thoughts, emotions, and behaviors.
-2. Knowing your self lets you identify what makes you happy, or what you value in life.
-3. Knowing your values allows you to take action and make positive changes in an effort to live your values.

-These ideas can be turned into a process to solve our problem.
-So let's start with the first common idea.
-How does one go about analyzing themselves?
-A common theme in my SME interviews was meditation, though the word meditation has negative connotations around religion with 70% of the people I interviewed.
-Many people were turned off with their idea of meditation.
-This is something to keep in mind in the future.
-For now we need to collect some data around meditation to determine who our target audience might be and what their needs are when it comes to meditation.
+Now that we have discovered this common thread it is time to find out what the users are like in a community centered around the idea.
+Where do we find those communities?
+Where indeed.

 When trying to find a potential group of users needs it is important to ask open ended questions to try to get as much information as possible.
-If it is possible to do video interviews with people that is the best option, but it is difficult and expensive to do this all the time.
-Sometimes the best way to get a lot of data quickly is by using a survey.
+If it is possible to do video interviews with people that is the best

 ###Surveys with Potential Users